 The county clerk provides a number of services in connection with the court system, including maintaining court records and exhibits, administering oaths, managing the jury system, acting as a quasi-judicial officer for the issuance of writs and subpoenas, and providing citizens with access to public court records.
 The county clerk also has certain non-court functions such as holding bonds for public officials and keeping records for certain special purpose districts.

-The board of county commissioners or, in most "home rule" charter counties, the county council, is the legislative authority for the county.
-In the 33 noncharter counties, the county commissioners also serve as the chief administrators for most county operations.
+Council size in the charter counties is set by the terms of the charter.
 In the four charter counties with a council-executive form of government (King, Whatcom, Snohomish, Pierce), the county council is the legislative authority, and most administrative functions have been assigned by charter to an elected county executive.
-In the other two charter counties (Clallam and San Juan) the commission, in the case of Clallam County, and the council, in the case of San Juan County, is the legislative authority, and most administrative functions have been assigned to an appointed county administrator.
+In the other three charter counties (Clallam, Clark, and San Juan) the commission or the council is the legislative authority, and most administrative functions have been assigned to an appointed county administrator.